Adroiti/docs-for-code-review-tools/checkstyle-ParameterNumber.md

-Pattern: Check the number of parameters that a method or constructor has
+Pattern: Too many parameters for method or constructor

 Issue: -